edgedb/edgedb/doc/ref/edgeql/types.rst

 .. code-block:: eql

-    # these two are equivalent queries
     WITH MODULE example
     SELECT Text {
         body
     }
     FILTER Text IS Issue;

+    # this query is equivalent to the one above
     WITH MODULE example
     SELECT Issue {
         body